globaldothealth/isaric/docs/guide.rst

    adtl specification-file input-file

-Once the command has run, adtl will generate a report in the terminal showing validation error counts, and will prodice error messages indicating what is causing the parser validation to fail at particular steps.
+Once the command has run, adtl will generate a report in the terminal showing validation error counts, and will produce error messages indicating what is causing the parser validation to fail at particular steps.